 whilst others have asked: -

-- Is the independence of regulators quite as strong as it is supposed to be, or indeed does regulators' traditional independence makes sense in the modern economic and political world?
+- Is the independence of regulators quite as strong as it is supposed to be?
+Indeed does regulators' traditional independence makes sense in the modern economic and political world?

 The burden of regulation is discussed in the 'Getting the Balance Right' section of this website, accessible via the homepage.
 This note explores the other two concerns.

 The Growing Regulatory State - and Accountability